newaetech/chipwhisperer-target-cw308t/README.md

 The documentation for these are mostly held on [http://wiki.newae.com](http://wiki.newae.com) .
 You can normally see if a board is tested by checking the documentation support.

 Most (all?) of these boards support the ChipWhisperer example applications.
 That means a basic HAL is provided in [chipwhisperer/hardware/victims/firmware/hal](https://github.com/newaetech/chipwhisperer/tree/develop/hardware/victims/firmware/hal) .
 Some of the more unique boards do not build as part of that system due to complexity of porting (i.e., ESP32).

+## Documentation ##

+The documentation in each directory (the markdown README.md file) is mirrored to the ChipWhisperer.com main documentation page.

 ## Using Boards ##